abpframework/abp/docs/en/Angular/PermissionManagement/index.md

 ---

-Policies and Granted Policies are stored in the `auth` property of `ConfigState`.
+Granted Policies are stored in the `auth` property of `ConfigState`.